Go Back

 Theatre Critic

-“Warning,” says the pro-gram.
+“Warning,” says the program.
 “Live welding.
 Please do not look at the flame.”
 With a set-up like that, any show that’ s less than riveting is going to be in big trouble.

 REVIEW

-The new Pink Ink Theatre production of The Cezanne Syndrome manages to hold you for its non-stop 90 minutes – though it’s up to you to well the fragments of story into coherent form.
+The new Pink Ink Theatre production of The Cezanne Syndrome manages to hold you for its non-stop 90 minutes – though it’s up to you to weld the fragments of story into coherent form.

 This co-production with the Vancouver Little Theatre is the English-language premiere of an award-winning play by Quebec writer Normand Canac-Marquis.